Carroll Street station: Service patterns

 The station acted as a local-only station from 1968 to 1976, when F trains ran express in both directions between Bergen Street and Church Avenue during rush hours.
 Express service between Bergen and Church ended in 1976 due to budgetary concerns and passenger complaints.
 In July 2019, the MTA revealed plans to restore express service on the Culver Line between Jay Street and Church Avenue.
 Express service started on September 16, 2019.

 Station layout

 The station, located underground, has four tracks and two side platforms.
 The two center express tracks are at a lower level than the local tracks at the north end, and ramp up to the same level by the southern end.
 Beyond the station, the four track line ascends onto the only original IND elevated structure, rising above the Gowanus Canal and toward Smith–Ninth Streets, the next station south.

 Both platforms have a green trim line with a hunter green border and name tablets reading "CARROLL ST." in white sans-serif lettering on a hunter green background and green border.
 Small directional and station signs in white lettering on a black background are below the trim line and name tablets.
 Large square columns painted hunter green run at regular intervals on both platforms, with alternating ones having the standard black station name plate with white lettering.

+The tiles were part of a color-coded tile system used throughout the IND.
+The tile colors were designed to facilitate navigation for travelers going away from Lower Manhattan.
+As such, the green tiles used at the Carroll Street station were originally also used at Bergen Street, the next express station to the north, while a different tile color is used at Seventh Avenue, the next express station to the south.